ethan-young/seccyd-wj-subtests/preregistration/README.md

 ### Q3: Research Questions

-R1: How does adversity relate to overall cognitive performance compared to component-level performance?
+**R1:** How does adversity relate to overall cognitive performance compared to component-level performance?

-R2: Do different adversity dimensions have similar or different patterns of effects?
+**R2:** Do different adversity dimensions have similar or different patterns of effects?

+**R3:** Are the effects of adversity task-specific or task-general?

 ### Q4: Hypotheses

-H1: Some very precise, theory-derived, logical prediction

-H2: Loose intuition
+**H1:** We expect harshness and/or unpredictability to be associated with a lower overall within-person Woodcock Johnson (WJ) cognitive ability score (sum coded within-person intercept) .

+**H2:** Compared with overall WJ scores, the effect of harshness and/or unpredictability will vary; some sub-tests will show lowered performance whereas others remain ‘intact’.

+**H3:** If any sub-tests remain intact, they will be tests that depend less on formal crystallized knowledge and reading ability (i.e., short term memory, auditory processing, fluid intelligence).

 ## Part 2 - Data Description